ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 1. Any exact variant type which is a super set of ``[> `Cilantro | `Avocado ]`` is a domain
 2. The very same type is also a codomain

-The meaning of `'a` is not exactly the same a with simple variants.
-It is not a placeholder meant to be replaced by another type.
-The `as 'a` part in the type expression ``[> `Cilantro | `Avocado ] as 'a`` means ``[> `Cilantro | `Avocado ]`` is assigned the local name `'a` in the overall expression.
-It allows the same exact variant type will be used as both domain and codomain.
+The meaning of `'a` is not the same as with simple variants.
+It is not a type parameter meant to be replaced by another type.
+The `as 'a` part in the type expression ``[> `Cilantro | `Avocado ] as 'a`` means ``[> `Cilantro | `Avocado ]`` is bound to the local name `'a` in the overall expression.
+It allows expressing that the same variant type is used as both domain and codomain.
 This is a consequence of the `plant -> plant` clause that forces domain and codomain types to be the same.

 ### Parametrized Polymorphic Variants

 It is possible to combine polymorphic variants and parametric polymorphism.
-Here is a duplication of the `'a option` type, translated as a polymorphic variant parametrized with a type variable.
+Here is a duplication of the `'a option` type, translated as a polymorphic variant parametrized with a type parameter.
 ```ocaml
 # let map f = function
     | `Some x -> `Some (f x)